sajol/springboot-camel/README.md

 # springboot-camel

-A demo project for cefalo knowledge sharing session on "Riding The Apache Camel" All the diagrams used in the ppt are taken from "Camel In Action" book.
+A demo project for cefalo knowledge sharing session on "Riding The Apache Camel".
+All the diagrams used in the ppt are taken from "Camel In Action" book.

 This is a very simple demonstration to show how apache camel can help making the integration simple